[NEW] GoFundMe’s latest report: The Social State of Giving

 Pro Tip

-LinkedIn’s analytics only go back 30 days, so put a recurring calendar notification to check your progress every 30 days to avoid gaps in your data.
+LinkedIn’s analytics only go back 30 days, so put a recurring calendar notification to check your progress every 30 days to avoid gaps in your reporting.

 Take Proactive Steps to Elevate Your Social Media Strategy